Sign In / Sign Out

 You should also have completed the following courses (or their equivalents) before the summer in which you want to participate:

 Women, minority, and first-generation college students are encouraged to apply.
-Simply create an account, then complete and submit the (AM)^2 application form through NSFETAP.org.
+Simply complete and submit the (AM)^2 application form through NSFETAP.org.

 Approximately 15 students are selected each year (10 from MCCCD).
 The selection is based on